DG Indschemes: Formal completions

 However, $X^{\wedge}_Y$ is weakly $\aleph_0$ under the following additional condition:

 \begin{prop} Assume that $Y$ can be represented by a subscheme $Y'$ of $^{cl}\!X$, whose ideal is locally finitely generated.
 Then $X_Y^{\wedge}$ is weakly $\aleph_0$ as a DG indscheme. \end{prop}

-\begin{rem} We expect that $X_Y^{\wedge}$ is actually $\aleph_0$ (see \secref{sss:aleph 0} for the distinction between the two notions), but we cannot prove it at this time.
+\begin{rem} We expect that $X_Y^{\wedge}$ is actually $\aleph_0$ (see \secref{sss:aleph 0} for the distinction between the two notions), but we cannot prove it at the moment.
 However, we will prove this when $X$ is affine, and for general $X$, ``up to sheafification", see \propref{p:expl aleph 0}. \end{rem}

 \begin{proof} We shall deduce the assertion of the proposition from \propref{p:crit for aleph 0}.

 We note that condition (b) of \propref{p:crit for aleph 0} follows from \secref{sss:remarks on compl}(ii), as it is satisfied for $X$.